jacklul/pihole-updatelists/README.md

     restart: unless-stopped
 ```

-If you already having existing `gravity.db` you should also check out [Migrating lists and domains](#migrating-lists-and-domains) section, keep in mind that you will have to adjust paths in the commands mentioned there.
+If you already have existing `gravity.db` you should also check out [Migrating lists and domains](#migrating-lists-and-domains) section, keep in mind that you will have to adjust paths in the commands mentioned there.

 ## Configuration